kamranbadirov/LeetCode/README.md

 # LeetCode Practice Solutions

-#### This year I am commited to solve on average at least 1 leetcode question a day.
+#### This year I am commited to solve on average at least 1 leetcode question a day.(It was written in 2022)

 |#| LeetCode  | Problem          | Difficulty  | Date |